deneille/SearchEngine/README.md

-# HtmlParsing
+# SearchEngine
-This parses html documents
+This is my SearchEngine project that I did for my Algorithm and Data Structures course.